 Take the West Street Exit off of 690, turn left onto West Fayette, and arrive at our office in the first building on the right hand side.
-Walt, the blue ambassador of the Creek Walk, is directly next to our building and in the parking lot accessible from Walton Avenue, across from Urban Outfitters.
+Walt, the blue ambassador of the Creek Walk, is directly next to our building and in the parking lot accessible from Walton Avenue, across from the former Urban Outfitters location.

 In front of the building you will see Pure Salon.
 Our entrance is on the left side of the building under the Mill Pond Landing awning.

 Conveniently located in the heart of Syracuse, New York, Armory Massage Therapy is located in historic Armory Square, alongside galleries, museums, shops, music, restaurants, clubs, events and other attractions.
-Our warm, contemporary practice is within a building with other business professionals and is only a few minutes away from Syracuse University, Carousel Center, and near many local hotels, such as The Genesee Grande, Crown Plaza Syracuse, Sheraton Syracuse University Hotel & Conference Center , Double Tree by Hilton Syracuse, is walking distance from the Jefferson Clinton Hotel and Suites, and door to door at Courtyard by Marriott Syracuse Downtown at Armory Square.
+Our warm, contemporary practice is within a building with other business professionals and is only a few minutes away from Syracuse University, Carousel Center, Creekwalk Commons and near many local hotels, such as The Genesee Grande, Crown Plaza Syracuse, Sheraton Syracuse University Hotel & Conference Center , Marriott Downtown Syracuse (formally The Hotel Syracuse), Double Tree by Hilton Syracuse, is walking distance from the Jefferson Clinton Hotel and Suites, and door to door at Courtyard by Marriott Syracuse Downtown at Armory Square.

 Look for Walt – the blue Ambassador of the CreekWalk.

 Plentiful street and lot parking